-Realizing the rarity and value of the car, Greg felt it would be best be going to a collector rather than piling on the miles being driven by him.
+Realizing the rarity and value of the car, Greg felt it would be best going to a collector rather than piling on the miles being driven by him.
 Plus it’s not the best car to tackle the mountainous hills of the region.
-So it was off to Paris for a photo shoot and then prominent display in one of Europe’s most prestigious auctions.
+So it was off to Paris for a photoshoot and then put on prominent display in one of Europe’s most prestigious auctions.

 It’s such a charmer though, we hope you don’t miss it too much!